timkahlke/toast2018/README.md

 After training on "dead" flow cell participants were prvided with DNA from 3 organisms and were asked to prepare a library using the 1D ligation kit SQK-LSK108 and subsequently sequence it on a Minion flow cell FLO-MIN106.

-### Material
+### Presentations

+Presentations given on Day1 can be found in day1/Presentations
-Presentations given by Tonia Russel (Ramaciotii Center for Genomics, UNSW, Sydney, NSW, Australia) and Benjamin Schwessinger (Australian National University, Canberra, Australia) can be found int folder /day1/Presentations.
+* Tonia Russel (Ramaciotii Center for Genomics, UNSW, Sydney, NSW, Australia)
+* Benjamin Schwessinger (Australian National University, Canberra, Australia)

-Handouts for lab practicals can be found in directory /day1/Handouts
+Additionally, presentations *Introduction to MinION* and *Introduction to MinKNOW* can also be found in that directory.

+### Handouts
+Handouts of Day1 include the Oxford Nanopore library preparation manual for SQK-LSK108 and the Flow Cell wash kit as well as a short prac manual.

 ## Day 2
-Bioinformatics practical including the analysis of sequencing data from day1 as well as analysis and assembly of pre-compiled data including:
+The Bioinformatics practical of day 1 included the analysis of sequencing data from day1 as well as analysis and assembly of pre-compiled data including:
 * base calling with albacore
-* Plots using nanoplot
+* Ploting using nanoplot
 * extraction of reads using poretools and identification of the organisms sequenced on day1
 * assembly with minimap2 & miniasm
 * consensus building with Racon
 * comparison to reference using mummer

 ### Material
-Presentations can be found in directory /day2/presentations.
+The following Day2 presentations can be found in directory /day2/presentations:
+* Introduction to Nanopore Sequencing
+* Introduction to Genome Assembly
+* Error correction, consensus & polishing

-Handouts for the bioinformatics tutorial can be found in the directory /day2/handouts.
+The step-by-step handout for the bioinformatics tutorial can be found in the directory /day2/handouts.

 # Bioinformatics tutorials